-NCB Busts One of India's 'largest' Drug Trafficking Networks Operating Over Darknet - News18
+NCB Busts One of India's 'Largest' Drug Trafficking Networks Operating Over Darknet - News18

-In a major breakthrough, the Narcotics Control Bureau (NCB) on Tuesday busted one of the country’s “largest" drug trafficking networks operating over the darknet with the seizure of a huge number of LSD blots.
+The Narcotics Control Bureau on Tuesday claimed to have busted one of the country’s ”largest” drug trafficking networks operating over the darknet with the seizure of a huge number of LSD blots.

 The interdiction of the latest drug cartel comes about two months after the federal anti-narcotics agency seized a cache of 15,000 LSD blots and arrested half-a-dozen people in June.